Thinking about buying a mattress, but wondering about all the specs?

 For you visual learners, it’s represented by the equation: Density = Mass/Volume

 Most things have density measurements or ratings, including memory foam, which is sometimes referred to as viscoelastic foam.
+Foam’s density is measured in pounds per cubic foot (PCF).

-For memory foam, the manufacturer takes a piece of foam that’s one cubic foot.
-The measurements are 12 inches x 12 inches x 12 inches.
-Then they weigh it.
 At the low end of the spectrum, a cubic foot of memory foam will have a rating of 1.5, meaning it weighs 1.5 pounds per cubic square foot.
 The densest varieties have a rating of 8.0 or 8 pounds per cubic square foot.

-By looking at the density of the material when evaluating different brands (see top brands here) you’ll know a lot about how durable the bed is as well as how soft or firm it might feel.
+By looking at the density of the material when evaluating different brands you’ll know a lot about how durable the bed is as well as how soft or firm it might feel.
 Armed with this knowledge, it will help you rule out or hone in on different levels that will adequately suit your needs.
 By looking at this one factor and knowing what’s best for you, you’ll be better equipped to choose a bed that you love.